Child psychotherapist

 Professional development

-In order to retain your membership of the ACP, you'll need to undertake continuing professional development (CPD) to keep up to date with clinical and theoretical advances.
+You'll need to undertake continuing professional development (CPD) annually to retain your membership of the ACP and to keep up to date with clinical and theoretical advances.

 Relevant activities may include: